skent259/ac-flower-factory/docs/mass-production/cosmos.md

     - Only about 1/16 of the hybrids here will be Black, and many of them will be Orange.
 The chances depend on the Orange hybrid genetics.
     - It's perfectly fine to add orange hybrids that you may get from this step to the Orange plot.
 Not all of the orange hybrids made in Step 3 can produce Black hybrids, but most can, and you are better off going to quantity here.
 3. Replace the **Orange** hybrids in Step 2. with **Black** as you get them.
 Most Black and Orange pairs will produce hybrids that are Black cosmos 25% of the time (sometimes this is 50%).
 When you have multiple Black cosmos, always place them so that they touch as many other Black cosmos as possible.
-    - Eventually the entire plot will be filled with Black cosmos, which will only many Black cosmos when bred together!
+    - Eventually the entire plot will be filled with Black cosmos, which will mostly make Black cosmos when bred together!
+You may still get some Red cosmos, but there should be many more Black cosmos.

 ## Details: Genetics of each flower